Wizards rediscover their form at home, hold off Timberwolves

 Bertans finds some rhythm

-He entered Wednesday’s bout having made 1 of 22 field goals in four games since returning from an ankle sprain, but Davis Bertans finally started hitting his shots against Minnesota.
+Davis Bertans entered Wednesday’s bout having made just 1 of 22 field goals in four games since he returned from an ankle sprain, but he benefited from swift ball movement and finally started hitting his shots against Minnesota.
 He drained three three-pointers off the bench, including the three that put Washington ahead for good in the fourth quarter, and had 15 points.

-“We have the utmost confidence that he’s going to make that next shot,” Unseld said when asked about Bertans’ slow reentry.
-“So it’s great to see it go in, I think it does wonders for your offense.”
+“It felt like someone took a lid off the hoop,” Bertans said, laughing.
+“Finally.”

 Energy from the centers

-Harrell logged his highest-scoring game since Nov.
+Harrell logged his highest scoring game since Nov.
 22 — before the Wizards left on their trip — by halftime Wednesday.
-The backup center played with more of his usual gusto after a somewhat sluggish stretch and slammed five dunks in the first half alone, logging 15 points and three rebounds, and helping Washington rack up 40 points in the paint to Minnesota’s 24.
+The backup center played with more of his usual gusto after a sluggish stretch he partly attributed to a head cold that affected his conditioning.
+He slammed five dunks in the first half alone, logging 15 points and three rebounds, and helped Washington rack up 40 points in the paint to Minnesota’s 24.

 He also had five rebounds and three assists.

 His partner in the paint also delivered.
-Gafford’s rebound total tied a season high and he added three blocks in a continuation of his strong play since refocusing his game on the road.
+Gafford’s rebound total tied a season high, and he added three blocks in a continuation of his strong play since he refocused his game on the road.

 Gafford logged his first double-double of the season less than a week ago in Dallas.
-Now he’s got three straight.
+Now he has three straight.

+“He’s guarding some elite guys, man, and being able to protect the basket, not a lot of guys want to be in that position,” Harrell said.
+“You’re running the lane to get dunked on.
+It’s a lot of contact, a lot of guys don’t want to be in that position.
+But he goes out there relentlessly, swatting shots, changing shots, and on top of that, he’s grabbing rebounds left and right.”

 Hachimura on the sideline

 The contest also included another step forward in Rui Hachimura’s long road back to on-court action.
-The 23-year-old appeared on the bench, dressed in street clothes, for the first time this season as continues to work his way back to playing condition.
+The 23-year-old appeared on the bench, dressed in street clothes, for the first time this season as he continues to work his way back into playing condition.
 Hachimura is practicing with the team but has yet to participate in any live action; Unseld said playing three-on-three is next up for the forward.

-“It’s not only good for him, it’s good for our group, because he’s one of us,” Unseld said.
+“It’s not only good for him, it’s good for our group because he’s one of us,” Unseld said.
 “To have our group starting to take shape and be whole, it’s just one more step in that direction.”